A Brief History of Llandegfedd Sailing Club

 The Club has always been run by a Commodore assisted by a Vice-Commodore and sometimes a Rear-Commodore.
 The "flag officers" (as they are known) are supported by various committees in order to run all facets of the organisation.
 Officers names are listed on the club website under “Honours”.
 They have been incredibly busy over the years trying to improve the sailing facilities which we effectively offer to the South-East Wales conurbation of about 1.75 million people.

 Clubhouse and Facilities

-The clubhouse you see in 2015 is the result of many years of negotiating with Welsh Water.
+The clubhouse you see from 2015 onwards is the result of many years of negotiating with Welsh Water.
 To see how we got there, let me take you back through time.
 Our original clubhouse started life at Beachley during the construction of the original Severn River crossing, so had been well used by the time the reservoir construction crew got hold of it.
 On completion of the Dam wall it was donated to the sailing club and was relocated to a site right at the top of the first car park you come to on entering the dinghy park.
 From '68 - '69 work began to fit it out and after the plans had been passed by Cardiff Corporation, a balcony was fitted at the front by the Army Apprentices.
 It was all made ship shape, curtains and all.